 Next, test and service your sump pump.
 Your sump pump is one of those things that is easy to forget about......until it stops working.
 It's critical that you test it's operation periodically because, unfortunately, failed sump pumps often result in water pooling in your basement.
 Also, failed sump pumps may not be included in your insurance policy.
 (Check your policy.)
 Here is a link to a web site that describes some simple steps to service your sump pump.

 Another culprit for water damage is the outdoor water bibs for garden hose attachment.
 If you have an interior shut off valve for the outdoor spigot, open the interior valve.
 Stay close to the valve and turn it off immediately if you see or hear water flowing where you do not want it.
 Listen carefully.
 It could be that the pipe is cracked inside the exterior wall.
 Even in a warm home, cold can travel along metal pipes and into your home, freezing any water that was left in the pipe near the exterior wall.
-If you see and hear that the pipe is solid, go outside and open the spigot.
+If you see and hear that the pipe is is not leaking, go outside and open the spigot.
 If it wont open, the spigot itself may be frozen.
 Assuming its a metal spigot, carefully thaw it with a heat gun.
 Once you can turn the valve and see a trickle of water coming out, let the water do the rest of the work of thawing the spigot.

 Next, give surface water a way to move away from your home.
 Make sure all gutters and down spouts are clear as soon as you can after the snow melts and before heavy rains begin.
 This year we had a ton of snow and it's melting late.
 This means, most likely, that when it does melt it will melt fast and be followed by rain.
 The first warm spring rains might even melt the snow.
 In this case, you may have water pooling close to your home in places it never has before.
 Find a way to move that water away from your home.